 top of page

 Text reads "Without the Pill, With the Power: A Surprise Solo in a Major Opera House.
-A Case Study."
+A Client's Journey."
 Next to a music stand with sheet music.

 This story is shared with care.
 To respect the client’s privacy, some details have been changed.
 The essence of their experience and the outcomes remain true.

-When I first met this client, I was struck not only by their stunning voice, but by the warmth and presence they carried into every conversation.
+When I first met this client, what stood out was not only the quality of their voice, but the steadiness and warmth they brought into conversation.

-A classically trained opera singer with both a BA and MA in vocal performance, they had been performing professionally for over a decade.
+They were a classically trained opera singer with both a BA and MA in vocal performance, and over a decade of professional experience.

-And yet every time a solo opportunity arose, something inside them shut down....
+And yet, whenever a solo opportunity appeared, something inside them tightened.

-Thoughts of judgment, mistakes, ridicule, and even technical failure would spiral until they were overwhelmed by anxiety.
+Thoughts about judgment, mistakes, ridicule, and even technical failure would escalate quickly.

 A Confidence-Shaking Turning Point

-A new voice teacher had recently told them their technique needed to be completely rebuilt from the ground up.
+Around the same time, a new voice teacher told them their technique needed to be rebuilt from the ground up.

-After 10 years of professional singing, that kind of feedback hit hard.
+After ten years of professional singing, that kind of feedback lands hard.

 Reliance on Beta Blockers

-The medication dulled their emotional range and made it hard to connect with the music they loved.
+The medication dulled their emotional range and made it harder to connect with the music.

 Rebuilding from the Inside Out